Hi, I'm Eric 👋 I've led AI and subscription products at Amazon for the past 8

 about me.

-May 2024: A quick update after 10 years.
+May 2024 update: A quick update after 10 years.
 I still don't have a good definition of home.
 My life is still as (semi) nomadic as before.

 I often ponder the concept of "home."
 The more I reflect on it, the more intricate it becomes, especially for individuals like me who were born in one place, lived in different locations, and are constantly on the move.